Wise vs International Bank Transfer: What’s the Difference?

 Wise vs international money transfer: is it safe?

-Wise was built with customer safety at its heart.
-As well as being fully licensed and regulated in all countries it operates in, it also employs a range of manual and automated processes to make sure customer funds are kept safe.
+Wise isn’t a bank, but it was built with customer safety at its heart.
+Wise employs a range of manual and automated processes to make sure customer funds are kept safe.
 These include thorough account verification and anti-fraud measures.

 Learn more about Wise safety and regulation here.